micahredding/roam-to-git/README.md

 `pipx install git+https://github.com/MatthieuBizien/roam-to-git.git`

+## Run directly from the repo
+Install the required dependencies with `pip install -r requirements.txt`.
+After that you can generate the files by running a local copy of roam-to-git like
+that:

+`PYTHONPATH=.:$PYTHONPATH python roam_to_git/__main__.py ../notes --skip-fetch --skip-git`

 ## Create a (private) Github repository for all your notes

 With [gh](https://github.com/cli/cli): `gh repo create notes` (yes, it's private)